Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Medical Properties Trust, Inc. (MPW) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Medical Properties Trust, Inc. (“MPT” or the “Company”) (NYSE: MPW) and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired MPT securities March 1, 2022 and February 22, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/mpw.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Medical Properties Trust, Inc. ("MPT" or the "Company") MPW and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired MPT securities March 1, 2022 and February 22, 2023, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/mpw.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.